 I have been staying in Gwanak-gu (冠岳區) for almost a year.
 My life in Korea revolves around this area.
 Be it grocery, daily necessities, beauty products shopping or even settling my meals.
-Located just a few subway stops away from the posh and stylish Gangnam Station, my neighbour hood, Gwanak-gu (Seoul National University Station 서울대입구역) has its old-world charm that never fails to impress.
+Located just a few subways stops away from the posh and stylish Gangnam Station, my neighbourhood, Gwanak-gu (Seoul National University Station 서울대입구역) has its old-world charm that never fails to impress.

 This quaint neighbourhood has developed into a hip and trendy 샤로수길 (Sya-rosugil) as of the year 2020.
 The surrounding described in the blog and this particular store may not be available.
-However, you’ll still find a lot of cute cafes, mat-jibs or pub around the area as it is where students from the Seoul National University hangout after class.
+However, you’ll still find a lot of cute cafes, mat-jibs or pubs around the area as it is where students from the Seoul National University hang out after class.

 Interior of Izakaya Cho.
-As a mini izakaya, it sits limited patrons.
+As a mini izakaya, it sits very limited guests.
 A little squeezy as it can be, especially when it is a full house.
-However, if you come slightly earlier (about 6 pm for my case), you can pretty much enjoy a cosy pocket of personal space with your friends together. ^^ They bring in various kinds of sake in a different range of price.
-Look at the gorgeous display of the different packet of sake at the izakaya, drooling already, no?
+However, if you come slightly earlier (about 6 pm in my case), you can pretty much enjoy a cosy pocket of personal space with your friends together. ^^ They bring in various kinds of sake in a different range of price.
+Look at the gorgeous display of the colourful boxes of sake at the izakaya!

 For those who know the least about sake, fret not.
 The menu comes with a comprehensive introduction about the taste of the sake they carry for the season.
 More of a fan of dry and rich texture?
 Check the index box printed below each item.
 Prefer it sweet and light?
 No problem.
 Check the index and I am sure you’ll get something you like even if you are a total sake dummy!
 Do check their promotional sake as well!